googleapis/google-cloud-python/ndb/README.md

   covers), only allows the `str` type in Python 3, so much of the "type-check and branch" from the original implementation is gone.
 This **may** cause some slight differences.
+- `Key.from_old_key()` and `Key.to_old_key()` always raise
+  `NotImplementedError`.
+Without the actual types from the legacy runtime, these methods are impossible to implement.
+Also, since this code won't run on legacy Google App Engine, these methods aren't needed.

 [0]: https://cloud.google.com/datastore
 [1]: https://cloud.google.com/appengine